What is permanent residency in Chile? Who can obtain Chilean permanent residency? What are the advantages and how to apply.

 First of all, to apply for permanent residency, you must have a ”clave única”, which is a unique password that allows you to access all the services of the State, safely and easily.
 You can ask for in any Civil Register office or on ChileAtiende, which is the multi-service state platform.

 Once the request is sent, it is submitted to an eligibility process to check that all requirements are met.
 You will then receive a letter at home, indicating whether your request has been accepted or not.
-If your application is incomplete, you will be asked to provide the missing documents to the following address: Sres.
-Permanencia Definitiva, Clasificador N°8, Correo Central, Santiago.
-You have to attach a copy of the letter you received.
-If your application is approved, make an appointment to an office of the Extranjería to withdraw your certificate of permanent residency.
+If your application is incomplete, you will be asked to provide the missing documents using the same online platform.
+If your application is approved, you will receive an email to download your permanent residency certificate.

 Throughout the process, you can monitor the completion status of your case online on the platform.